VSP, 3D modeling and AR welcome the new era of personalized CMF surgery

 Streamlining decision-making with digital tools before and during CMF surgery

-One of the most significant advantages of a full digital workflow is the transformation of surgical decision-making, both before and during the treatment procedure .
-The integration of digital tools into CMF workflows is already showing tangible benefits: reduced operative times, fewer complications, and better functional and aesthetic results.
+Full digital workflow is transforming surgical decision-making, both before and during the treatment procedure.
+The integration of digital tools into CMF workflows holds promise for reduced operative times, fewer complications, and better functional and aesthetic results.

-During surgery, tasks that once consumed valuable time, such as bending plates to fit complex contours, can be offloaded to technology.
-With pre-bent, patient-specific implants ready to go, intraoperative workflow becomes more efficient and, in many cases, less invasive.
-This not only benefits the surgical team but also translates into shorter operative times and potentially faster patient recovery.
+During surgery, tasks that once consumed valuable time, such as bending plates to fit complex contours, have already been offloaded to technology.
+With patient-specific implants (PSIs), operative workflow and surgery becomes personalized.
 But the benefits extend beyond the operating room.

 Building patient trust through visualization with 3D CMF reconstructions